Conditions Updated 7/13/17

 Twisp River Valley Loop

-For early spring while the snow is melting, a good route for this loop is to combine Twin Lakes, Elbow Coulee, and Twisp River Road.
-Later in spring and summer the loop is to start at Elbow Coulee to Poorman Creek, climb Black Pine Lake to Buttermilk Creek and finish on Thompson Ridge.
+The loop starts at Elbow Coulee to Poorman Creek, climb Black Pine Lake to Buttermilk Creek and finish on Thompson Ridge.
 Challenging gravel loop with lots of elevation change, a mix of valley views and quiet forested riding.

 Winthrop Valley Loop

 The Evergreen Mountain Bike Alliance-Methow Chapter has been steadily improving the trails up at the Chickadee trailhead.
 This Spring, Pete's Dragon extension is a great way to get to the top for some great views.
-Trail work parties are the second Sunday of every month and we'll be up at the Sun Mountain trails April through June this year.
+Trail work parties are the second Sunday of every month.
 Join Us!

 When I'm out riding, I always bring my camera along in the Topeak Compact Handlebar Bag for $59.95.
 It's quick release bracket slides easily on and off my bike, (I have a bracket for each of my bikes) and it converts to a fanny pack off the bike.
 It even comes with a rain cover for those times I'm caught in the elements.